 2. The shoes.
 Uncomfortable!
 Plus these had ankle straps and with the length of the skirt plus my height, it looked like i barely had any legs… plus they also had really intricate details on them, which again was just too much for the outfit I was being “styled” for.

 3 & 4.
 The shirts.
 Both were just really over priced… I would’ve kept one but it looked like a $20-25 Target shirt but was actually $50… the other shirt looked like a $15 forever 21 shirt that was actually $60!
 The quality of neither was that much better than Target or Forever 21 so I can’t even give them that argument.

 5. The jean shorts.
 Jean shorts have always been really tough for me to find.
 I have short legs and they usually just fall funny.
-These fell a bit like soccer mom shorts or golf shorts.
-I thought about keeping them, and again, if they were $30-35 I would've, but they were also $60.
-For the cut and quality I'll stick with Target's jean shorts.
+While they were good quality, they fell a bit like soccer mom shorts or golf shorts.
+I thought about keeping them, and again, if they were $30-35 I would’ve, but they were also $60.

 Have you tried Stitch Fix*?
 What did you think?